-The two main favorite types of souvenirs are the artisan handicrafts that represent the country, or local food.
+Many travelers ask me what are good souvenirs from Italy: the two main favorite types of Italian souvenirs are the artisan handicrafts that represent the country, and our local food.
 In the end, it all depends on where in Italy you want to do your souvenir shopping, but fret not, there is no lack of choice.

-Read on for are our suggestions of souvenirs from Italy to take home with you
+Read on for are our suggestions of the best souvenirs from Italy to take home with you

 Famous the world over, many products from the Italian food tradition can make for perfect gifts to buy in Italy and take home for family, friends and for yourself.